BY: T. Franklin Murphy | March 10, 2019 (edited February 13, 2022)

 Learning does not always occur.
 We force the somatic warnings back to the darkness, justify and blame, covering the havoc with the beautiful cloths of self-justification, protecting our delicate egos, and opening ourselves to further hurt from reoccurring mistakes.

 Eugene Gendlin during the 1960’s and throughout his career examined the function of focusing.
 Working closely with famous American psychologist Carl Rogers, he discovered that patient’s approach to felt-sense was highly predictive of the outcome of therapy, regardless of the style or skill of the therapist.
-Successful clients, instead of speaking from “fully-formed, logically consistent sentences…demonstrated a more tentative, uncertain groping quality.”
-(Felt Sense: What it is and Why It IS Important.)
+Successful clients, instead of speaking from “fully-formed, logically consistent sentences…demonstrated a more tentative, uncertain groping quality” (David Rome).

 The body is the foundation of the conscious mind.
 Our mind and body are intimately connected.
 Although in discussion, we separate their functions, in reality they are one.
 We cannot be divided up into definable parts without diminishing the astonishing compilation of the whole wondrous human organism, infinitely more than a sum of the parts.

 We need consciousness, logic, and cultural learning to survive.
 We also need a healthy connection with feelings.
 Antonio Damasio wrote, “The most elementary product of the protoself is primordial feelings, which occur spontaneously and continuously whenever one is awake.
 They provide a direct experience of one’s own living body, wordless, unadorned, and connected to nothing but sheer existence” (2012).

 Our ultimate wellness depends on a working relationship between the inner world of feelings and the outer demands of structured learning.
 We must integrate these competing worlds to transcend the limitations of each.